-- Within subject matter jurisdiction of the Board; and, - A majority of Board Members participate; and, - "Meeting is held"; and, - Brown Act is not followed.
+- Within subject matter jurisdiction of the legislative body; and,

+- A majority of members participate; and,

+- "Meeting is held"; and,

+- Brown Act is not followed.

 This deprives the public of an opportunity for meaningful observation of and participation in the decision-making.